Lost-Outpost/Telsera/HELP.md

 That's completely up to you! **The default is set to Adept**, however, it boils down to your own preference in the end.
 Steps on how to adjust the difficulty can be found in the Gameplay portion of the readme!

-## Is there support for ultrawide setups?

-No, I'm sorry. :(

-## Is there a default config I need to set for using a controller?

-If you the pause the game after you've made your character, go under the System tab and click Settings.
-Be sure to tick the box for controller use.
-I personally don't have a controller, so I've never played Skyrim with one/have done any testing, so it'll be up to you to navigate the controller binds.

 ## Why is my stamina depleting as I jump, sneak, or swim?

 That would be caused by the combat mod <a href="https://www.nexusmods.com/skyrimspecialedition/mods/34549">Blade and Blunt</a>.
 This is a purposeful mechanic to increase the difficulty through resource management and planning.
 I'd recommend looking over Blade and Blunt's modpage for more information.